- ABSN applications are due at 11:59 p.m. Pacific Time on Oct. 15, 2021 to begin study autumn quarter 2022.

 You must have three letters of recommendation:

-- a recommendation from a current clinical supervisor at your work, clinical instructor, or clinical preceptor who supervised you during your hands-on healthcare experience, and either practices in the role you are seeking (e.g., CNM, CHN, NP, etc.) or works with individuals in the advanced practice role sought (RN, PA, MD/DO) and has knowledge regarding role performance requirements
+- One clinical, from a current clinical supervisor at your work, clinical instructor, or clinical preceptor who supervised you during your hands-on healthcare experience, and either practices in the role you seek (e.g., clinical nurse specialist, nurse-midwife, nurse practitioner, population health nurse) or works with those in the role sought (RN, PA, MD/DO), and has knowledge regarding role performance requirements

 - Recommendations should be current, have had contact with you during the last five years, and be able to speak to your ability to complete doctoral-level education.